Fire 'like a nuclear bomb' rips through Philadelphia refinery

-(Reuters) - Firefighters are battling a massive fire at Philadelphia Energy Solutions’ refinery in Philadelphia that has resulted in several explosions but caused no significant injuries, the company said on Friday.
+(Reuters) - Firefighters were working to bring under control a massive fire at Philadelphia Energy Solutions Inc’ refinery on Friday that has resulted in damage that could keep the affected unit shut for an extended period, according to Philadelphia city officials and company sources.

-The fire began early Friday morning in a butane vat at the 335,000 barrel-per-day refinery, according to the Philadelphia Fire Department’s twitter feed and a company statement.
-Video footage shows a later explosion that sent a massive fireball into the sky, engulfing the refinery and the surrounding area in smoke.

-Aerial video of the scene aired on local television showed the complex engulfed in flames and significant damage.
+Several explosions sent a massive fireball into the sky, engulfing the surrounding areas in smoke after 4 a.m.
+EDT (0800 GMT), following the ignition of a fire that started in a butane vat at the 335,000 barrel-per-day complex, Philadelphia fire officials said.

+There were four injuries reported, according to a company statement, and all workers were treated on-site.

 The refinery is the largest and oldest on the U.S. East Coast; there has been a plant on the site since 1870.

-The worker, who declined to be named because he is not authorized to speak to the media, said there were two separate explosions.

-One explosion occurred at an 30,000 bpd alkylation unit that uses hydrofluoric acid, one of the deadliest chemicals in the refining business, a source familiar with plant operations said.
+PES said in a statement that there were three explosions at the refinery, which affected an alkylation unit, they said.
+A source familiar with plant operations said one explosion occurred at a 30,000 bpd alkylation unit that uses hydrofluoric acid, one of the deadliest chemicals in the refining business.

-Police closed roadways surrounding the refining complex, the company spokeswoman added, and the city’s fire department briefly ordered residents to shelter in place out of precaution.
+PES said they believe the product that was burning was “mostly propane.”
+The complex is still running at a reduced rate, PES said in a statement.

 About 120 firefighters responded to the three-alarm fire, Philadelphia’s deputy fire commissioner, Craig Murphy, said in a media briefing.
 He said one employee who was working in the area of the butane vat complained of chest pains but did not need treatment.
 Butane is a liquid petroleum gas used as fuel and in production of petrochemicals.

-News of the explosion caused gasoline futures traded on NYMEX to spike 4.8 percent.
+News of the explosion caused gasoline futures traded on NYMEX to spike 3.3%.

-The incident comes as the refiner is struggling financially, slashing worker benefits and scaling back capital projects to save cash.
-If the damage is significant, there will be questions as to whether the company has enough money to rebuild.
+The incident comes after years of financial struggles for the refinery, slashing worker benefits and scaling back capital projects to save cash, and went through a bankruptcy process last year to reduce its debt.

+However, the company emerged from bankruptcy in 2018 with $148 million in cash, only to see that fall to $87.7 million just three months later.

-A fire broke out on June 10 at the same refinery, which according to a source familiar with operations affected a 50,000-barrels-per-day catalytic cracking unit.
+Depending on the extent of the damage, there will be questions as to whether the company has enough money to rebuild.
+It comes just after a June 10 fire at the same refinery, which according to a source familiar with operations affected a 50,000-barrels-per-day catalytic cracking unit.

-Reporting by Nallur Sethuraman, Arpan Varghese in Bengaluru; Jarrett Renshaw in New York and additional reporting by Rich McKay in Atlanta; Editing by Dale Hudson and Steve Orlofsky
+Reporting by Nallur Sethuraman, Arpan Varghese and Eileen Soreng in Bengaluru; Jarrett Renshaw in Philadelphia; additional reporting by Rich McKay in Atlanta, Erwin Seba in Houston and Peter Szekely in New York; Editing by Marguerita Choy and Steve Orlofsky